chakrabar/chakrabar.github.io/_posts/articles/2018-03-29-elasticsearch.md

 A distributed schema-less database with very fast full-text search capabilities.
 [Official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html).

-* A wrapper over Lucene (written in Java), as a distributed system with http interface - that is very fast & scalable
+* A wrapper over Lucene (written in Java), as a distributed system with http interface - that is very fast & (auto) scalable
-* At heart, the actual work is done by Lucene which provides full-text search
+* At heart, the core work is done by Lucene which provides full-text search
 * Works as a JSON-based full-text no-sql DB
 * Returns text-search result based on relevance, also creates analytics on data
 * Comes with rich set of built-in aggregation and statistics/calculation options